raspberrypilearning/interactive-animation/en/step_4.md

 Now it's time to get your first sprite moving.
 Let's start with one sprite and then add more.

-Each sprite will `move`{:class="block3motion"} within a `forever`{:class="block3control"} loop.
+Each sprite will `move`{:class="block3motion"} within a `forever`{:class="block3control"} loop so that the sprite will move forever unless it is clicked.

 --- task ---
-This sprite moves up and down the stage, changing direction when it hits the top or bottom.
+This **Yellow Balloon** sprite moves up and down the stage, changing direction when it hits the top, sides or bottom.

 --- no-print ---
 ![Animated gif showing path of sprite](images/moving-up-down.gif){:width="400px"}